-The Salisbury Incident – A Mix Of Opportunism And Secret FacilitiesFirst Published: March 13, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 5 minutes
+The Salisbury Incident – A Mix Of Opportunism And Secret FacilitiesFirst Published: March 13, 2018 Last updated: February 8th, 2019 Estimated Reading Time: 5 minutes Posted in: Editorials

 We recently wrote about the suspected poisoning of one-time Russian spy, Sergei Skripal.
 Now, a little over a week removed from the breaking news of his discovery, and the developments have been both fast and ambiguous at the same time.

 For example, there has been no shortage of commentators and politicians lining up to lay the blame for the attack at the feet of Russian intelligence.
 And while this is perhaps understandable given past events, there is very little in way of evidence for these claims in the public arena.
 Meanwhile, advice issued to the public has slowly shifted from “nothing to worry about” to “wash all your possessions!”

 What’s more, while there is a strong argument that Russia may be behind the attempts on Sergei Skripal and his daughter’s life, it is not beyond imagination to suggest that they are a convenient scapegoat.
 Further still, there are some who are beginning to quietly suggest the possibility of the involvement of such agencies as the MI6 and intelligence services closer to home.

 Each angle is as compelling as the next one, and while it will likely be years before any kind of “true” picture emerges, it will surely prove to be one that is as complex as it is morbidly interesting.
 And likely one that will highlight dark opportunism in various ways.
 Before we look at some of these recent developments, check out the video below.
 It runs down the basics of the incident of 4th March 2018.